Willmo3/twovar/readme.md

 * variations:
 	* This contains the versions of the protocol with modified environments.
 * mc_variations:
 	* Some models are infinite state and so can't be checked by TLC in finite time.
-This directory contains the finite-state versions of those models..
+This directory contains the finite-state versions of those models.

+## Variations

+### Message Queue

+#### Files:
+* mc_variations/MCTwoPhaseQueue.tla
+* variations/TwoPhaseQueue.tla

+#### Description:

+The base model uses a set as the messages data structure.
+Since elements are not removed from the set, this is comparable to broadcasting every message.

+Acknowledging the classic networking message queue, we rebuilt messages to use a queue instead of a set.
+Now all communication is point-to-point!

+Items are then removed from the queue as they're received.
+To enable this, we modified messages to include a specific destination and changed the system entities to dequeue messages addressed to them.

+Note as well that since the commit message is no longer broadcasted, it must be sent to each entity.
+However, because of the nature of the original system's design and TLA+, we got this change more or less for free.
+Once the transaction manager enters the commit state, it will maintain transitions to the SndCommit message for each resource manager.

+##### MC Finite state:
+In the message queue model, messages can be infinitely enqueued without ever being received.
+For instance, the transaction manager can continuously send commit messages without giving their targets a chance to read them!

+Since these are value distinct states, TLA will attempt to evaluate all of them.

+To fix this issue, I:
+1. Set a maximum queue length of three.
+2. Allowed senders to see if their messages were recieved (i.e. the recipient's state changed).
+This emulates acknowledgement messages..